Aleksander Kwaśniewski: Presidency (1995–2005)

 After a history of sometimes acrimonious relations with Lithuania, Kwaśniewski was a driving force behind the presidential summit in Vilnius in 1997, at which the two countries' presidents signed a treaty of friendship.
 Poland subsequently became one of the strongest advocates of Lithuanian membership in NATO and the European Union and the strongest advocate of Ukraine in Europe.
-In 2000 he was re-elected in a single round, collecting 53.9 percent of the vote.
+In 2000, he was re-elected in a single round, collecting 53.9% of the vote.
 His election campaign slogan was: "A home for all—Poland" (Dom wszystkich—Polska).
 To date, this is the only time since the end of Communism that a presidential election has been decided in a single round.

-Following the 11 September 2001 attacks, Kwaśniewski organized an international conference in Warsaw, with the participation of leaders from Central, Eastern and South-Eastern Europe to strengthen regional activities in fighting international terrorism.
+Following the 11 September 2001 attacks, Kwaśniewski organised an international conference in Warsaw, with the participation of leaders from Central, Eastern and South-Eastern Europe to strengthen regional activities in fighting international terrorism.
 Under Kwaśniewski's leadership, Poland became a strong ally of the United States in the war on terror and contributed troops in the Iraq War, a move that was highly controversial in Poland and Europe.

 Poland was in charge of a sector of Iraq after the removal of Saddam Hussein.
 Polish membership of the European Union became a reality on 1 May 2004, during Kwaśniewski's second term.
 Both he and his wife Jolanta had campaigned for approval of the EU accession treaty in June 2003.
 He strongly supported including mention of Europe's Christian roots into the European Constitution.
 Thanks to his close relations with Leonid Kuchma, in late 2004 he became a mediator in a political conflict in Ukraine – the Orange Revolution, and according to some commentators, he played the major role in its peaceful solution.